SaimaAbsar/NTiCD/README.md

 # NTiCD
-This repository is the implementation of the paper: "Neural Time-Invariant Causal Discovery from Time Series Data".
+This repository is the implementation of the paper:
+Saima Absar, Yongkai Wu, and Lu Zhang.
+“Neural Time-invariant Causal Discovery from Time Series Data."
+International Joint Conference on Neural Networks.
+Gold Coast, Queensland, Australia.
+2023.

 ### Overview
 * ./singleseq: contains the codes for experiments with single-sequence synthetic data, including a sample data and data-generation code
 * ./multiseq: contains the codes for experiments with multi-sequence synthetic data, including sample data and data-generation code